This list is representative of the nature and number of electives offered each year.

 Professor Thomas C. Lawton

 This mini-course focuses on the challenges and opportunities facing managers and business leaders when they engage with customers, competitors and cultures beyond their home market.
-Through a set of internationally diverse case studies, we consider international strategy from a variety of business perspectives and country contexts.
 The overall aim of the course is to equip participants with the conceptual and analytical skills required to develop and lead the international strategy of a company, business unit or cross-border team.
 It will take an integrated perspective, designed to answer three simple but crucial questions: Where do we go?
 (Requires an analysis of global industries and markets, institutions and government policies, political risk and competitive landscapes).
 How do we do it?
 (Necessitates an evaluation and selection of alternative internationalization and market entry strategies and structures and competitive positions, as well as an alignment of customer value propositions).
 What do we do once we are there?
 (Considers complexities that were unanticipated or underestimated before market entry and the cultural and social challenges managers face in implementing international strategy in different countries).
-Finally, this course aims to give you an opportunity to work on an applied international business strategy report.

 STRATEGIC LEADERSHIP (SLEAD)